 The percentage of economically disadvantaged students is greater at Buford: 52.8%, according to VDOE.

-Read more about how Buford Middle School and Walker Upper Elementary became more socioeconomically disadvantaged.
+More about the histories of Buford Middle School and Walker Elementary School

 “Housing is important.
 Education is important.
 They go hand in hand,” Cooper said.
 “I don’t know how you’re going to do it, but figure out how you fund both and not continue to, again, kick that can down the road and put a little bit here and a little bit there and not fix the whole problem.”